courros/hnco/examples/README.md

 ## Using a plugin

 A onemax function has been implemented in C in the file `onemax.c`.
-To compile it, from the build direcory, cd to `examples/` and
+To compile it, from the build directory, cd to `examples/` and

     make plugin